aleks-andrs/Steganographer/README.md

 # STEGANOGRAPHER

 Steganographer is a web application that provides fast and reliable use of steganography online.
-The web app is hosted on [GitHub Pages](https://aleks-andrs.github.io/steganographer/) and [Heroku](https://steganographer.herokuapp.com/home) server.
+The web app is hosted on [Heroku](https://steganographer.herokuapp.com/home) server.

 ## Technical details